 At the time of designing a solution for the vitals dashboard, few of us were required to fly over to Riyadh head office to visit the hospital chain for various requirement gatherings and workshops.

-I made use of this opportunity to test and validate the design with one of the physicians who was kind enough to spear some time.
+We made use of this opportunity to test and validate the design with one of the physicians who was kind enough to spear some time.

 Test Objectives were,